wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.1.5 =
+* You can now enter synonyms, expanding queries with synonyms when doing an OR search.
+This is useful to expand acronyms and abbreviations, for example.
+* When doing a phrase search, highlighting will only highlight phrase hits.
+* New breakdown variable %terms% will list hits by term.
+* Some users reported error messages about unexpected T_OBJECT_OPERATOR.
+Those shouldn't happen, please let me know if they still do.
+* Highlighting will now highlight only complete words.

 = 2.1.4 =
 * Fixed a small bug that could cause all queries by anonymous users to go unlogged.